 Cycle from the foot of Cader Idris to the foot of Pen Y Fan, 85 miles, climb of 1722 metres (5650 ft) and decent of 2051 metres (6732 ft) approx. 9 hours.

 Time – approx. 2.5 hours.

-This is very much an inclusive and an individual challenge, a group of friends getting together and attempting a quite difficult, but not impossible task, made easier with the help and support of each other.
-Participants are free to do as many or as few of the 5 stages as they choose, the emphasis being on participation, teamwork, and cooperation throughout, with personal goals achieved and a good time had by all and of course to raise some funds for two very deserving charities.
+This was very much an inclusive and an individual challenge, a group of friends getting together and attempting a quite difficult, but not impossible task, made easier with the help and support of each other.
+Participants were free to do as many or as few of the 5 stages as they chose, the emphasis being on participation, teamwork, and cooperation throughout, with personal goals achieved and a good time had by all and of course to raise some funds for two very deserving charities.